 Okay, what to do, how to think about money and value, when money is a-printing (for the rich), but services and goods are a-cheapening (for the poor).
 Andrew Yang is certainly right, the Freedom Dividend, UBI, Universal Basic Income, will be necessary sooner or later, if people are to remain consumers despite having no jobs.
-For if the consumption economy society sags, then the riches of the rich, which exist in consumer-product company stock and C class rents will also sag.
+For if the consumption economy society sags, then the riches of the rich, which also exist in consumer-product company stock and C class rents, will also sag.
 Even UBI's generosity of spirit only solves a national problem when it's actually a global problem.
-What about the poor countries when robot designers target even the low-value jobs of their textile workers and miners?
+What about the poor countries when robot designers target even the low-value jobs of Bangladeshi textile workers and Zimbabwean miners?
 Let them starve?
 Even if the US and Switzerland can print money for a universal basic income and remain financially stable, can Pakistan also print money for its own UBI, while remaining stable?
 It's very unclear, and maybe, probably, not.
 Which predicts a lot of emaciated bodies in the forest.
 And soon.

 What to do, what to do?
 Public policy, private policy.

-If the cost of consumer goods goes to zero, then an income of approximately zero would still pay to live comfortably.
+If the cost of consumer goods goes to zero, then an income of nearly zero would still pay to live comfortably.
 It's like that math question, what is X/Y when X and Y approach zero?
 We are facing a problem in the limit.

 I notice that a generous UBI costs a lot less in a world where consumer prices are substantially deflated.
 Let's agree then, that a UBI is necessary wherever affordable.
 That would be nice.